 The term “documentation” can hold a different meaning for every team.

 Technical writers, for example, might think of customer-facing product documentation.
-Project managers might think of a written record of project activities, and IT managers might think of an information base for networks and databases.
+Project managers might think of a written record of project activities, software engineers might think of software architecture documentation or other software development documentation, and IT managers might think of ITSM process documentation that helps their team manage tasks and tickets.

 Regardless of what you think of when you hear the word “documentation,” it should always be three things: informative, accessible to those who need it, and easy to understand.